Pork Sisig: A Crispy & Flavorful Delight – The Ultimate sizzling Filipino appetizer in the Philippines

 Vegetables :

-Incorporating ground vegetables into salads enhances both flavor and fiber content, promoting better digestion and overall health.
+Incorporating finely chopped ground vegetables like onions and chilies into salads enhances both flavor and fiber content, promoting better digestion and overall health.

 Spices :